Siri0008/Online-book-reading-/ReadMe.md

 - Thats it.
 Open https://localhost/project/Welcome.php in your browser

 ### Implemented by:
-- Used PHP and Java Sricp as Back-end Developing.
+- Used PHP and Java Script as Back-end Developing.
 - Used HTML,CSS,Boot strap for front-end Developing.
 - MySQL for  database storing and managing data.
 - For testing purpose images instead of books are used.